icosa-foundation/icosa-gallery/DEPLOY.md

 # Getting Started

-This guide is for trying out the project and assumes you'll be setting it up on a local machine.
-For deployment to a staging or production environment, see the [deploy guide](./DEPLOY.md).
+This guide is for deploying this software to a web target.
+If you want to try out the software locally first, see the [installation guide](./INSTALL.md).

 ## Software Requirements